Nissan Silvia (1965)

 0-100km/h in exactly 10 seconds, 0-400m in 17.3 seconds!

-Standing-start acceleration measured by the speedometer recorded an astonishing 0-100km/h time of just 10 seconds.
+Standing-start acceleration (measured by stopwatch and the speedometer) recorded an astonishing 0-100km/h time of just 10 seconds.
 Then, in two consecutive 0-400m runs, the times were 17.4 seconds and 17.3 seconds, both of which were a few tenths of a second faster than the manufacturer’s published catalog data.
 It was a fairly windy afternoon, so if there was no wind, it seems possible to achieve a time close to 17 seconds flat.
-However, this was only possible with cars equipped with BS racing tires.
+It should be noted, though, that these times were all recorded with the cars on BS racing tires.

 I was surprised at the good acceleration times, but what impressed me even more was the durability of the diaphragm spring clutch, which was newly adopted for this car.
-Even after dozens of standing starts (and most of the drivers were accelerating at full throttle), there was no slippage or seizure and full-throttle operation was stable.
+Even after dozens of abrupt standing starts (most of them at full throttle), there was no slip or seizure and full-throttle operation was stable.

-After finishing my full-throttle run, I slowed down with engine braking and returned to the service station, and when I came to a stop and let the car idle, it didn’t show any sign of trouble at all, and when I turned off the ignition switch, it stopped smoothly without dieseling even once.
-And when I opened the hood, I found a normal, ordinary OHV engine and SU twin carburetors quietly installed.
-Seeing this, I felt like I wanted to praise the durability of Nissan’s small engine for being able to withstand such hardship.
+After my last 0-400m run, I slowed down with engine braking and returned to the service station, and when I came to a stop and let the car idle, it showed no signs of being treated roughly, and when I switched off the ignition, it stopped smoothly without a trace of dieseling.
+And when I opened the hood, I was almost surprised to find an ordinary OHV engine with normally-tuned SU twin carburetors installed there.
+Seeing this, I felt that Nissan’s small engine deserves particular praise for being able to withstand such hardship.

 Good at rough road driving

-Driving on rough country roads is not a good choice for any sports car, but the Silvia is marketed as a luxury car, or rather as a full-fledged high-speed touring car like the Volvo P1800 or Porsche 911, and its soft suspension absorbs shocks very well, causing no resonance in the body.
+Driving on rough country roads is not an ideal condition for any sports car, but the Silvia is marketed as a luxury car, or rather as a full-fledged high-speed touring car like the Volvo P1800 or Porsche 911, and its soft suspension absorbs shocks very well, causing no resonance in the body.

 My own Silvia “order”

-Finally, let me share my personal opinion.
-I would like to create a Silvia exactly as I would like it to be.
+Finally, indulge me by allowing me share my personal opinion.
+I would like to imagine a Silvia exactly as I would like it to be.

 The glove box on the left side of the instrument panel has the opening mechanism as the Bluebird, and it is too shabby for a 1.2 million yen car.
 It should have a stronger hinge and a locking mechanism, since many people are in the habit of putting their vehicle registration certificate in there.

 The heater switch levers on the lower right are too stiff to operate accurately, perhaps only in this sample car.
-I would like to be able to set each position more smoothly and to eliminate the noise when setting them.
+I would like to be able to set each position more smoothly and to eliminate the noises when setting them.
 The rear quarter windows should be made to open and close on both sides like the Cedric to improve ventilation.
-This should greatly improve ventilation in the rear half of the cabin.
+This should greatly improve cabin ventilation.

 It would be easier for tall people to use the shift lever if it were moved forward by 20 or 30mm.
 With the current arrangement, my elbow would hit the armrest box on the center tunnel.
-It would be better for the trip recorder to have a push-button reset to 0 like the Cedric, rather than using the manual return type.
-It would be faster to operate.
+It would be better for the trip recorder to have a push-button to reset it to 0 like the Cedric, rather than using the slower manual return type.

 In addition, a power antenna is an absolute necessity.
 This way, it can be tucked away when driving at high speed, and extended high when driving slowly in town to listen to the radio.

-I also want to see a mirror on the back of the sun visor like the Cedric.
-I want to be able to straighten my tie in the car and not get flustered when I get out… I’m sure I’d often be driving this car in a suit if I were an owner.
+I would also like to see a mirror on the back of the sun visor like in the Cedric.
+I want to be able to straighten my tie in the car and not get flustered when I get out… I’m sure I’d often be driving this car in a suit if I were the owner.
 I’d also like to have a defroster on the rear window.
-I wonder if it would be possible to drive in a sporting manner when the rear window is fogged up.
+It’s difficult to drive in a sporting manner when the rear window is fogged up.
 The view from the rearview mirror is also narrow.
 I would like a wider one, even if it is a little more curved.

-There is a strange noise coming from the inner door handle, just like the Bluebird.
+There is a strange noise coming from the inside door handles, just like in the Bluebird.
 I’d like to see something done about it.
-Knob-type door locks are more reliable, too.
-The lock integrated with the handle is modern, but it can be opened accidentally and its operation is uncertain.
+I would prefer Knob-type door locks, too.
+The lock integrated with the handle is modern in appearance, but it can be opened accidentally and its operation is uncertain.
 I would like to see headrests, even if they are optional.
 I would also like to see a sliding roof developed soon.
-And ideally, even if it’s a little unconventional and ruins the image of a dream car, I would like to see a 2+2 type sold commercially for a family of two adults and two children, even if it is in small quantities…
+And ideally, even if it’s a little unconventional and ruins the dream-car image, I would like to see a 2+2 type sold commercially for a family of two adults and two children, even if it is in small quantities…

 The horn is fine even on the highway, but it is too noisy in quiet towns because it does not have a separate “town and country” feature.
 I would like to have an auto-tuning radio.
 I think it is time for such car radios to be standard equipment.
 Finally, if Nissan were to add a Borg-Warner automatic, power windows, power steering, and power brakes, the Silvia would be a true high-speed touring car with a unique body style and performance that would not be embarrassing even it it was released on the world market.
-Although I have made a long list of selfish requests, I hope that the Silvia currently on the market will become an even more fulfilling car.
-In any case, the appearance of this car with its strong custom-car feel is a symbol of the level of technology that domestically produced cars has achieved, and is worthy of its existence.
+Although I have made a long list of selfish requests, I hope that the Silvia currently on the market will become an even more “complete” car over time.

-The most beautiful part of the car is the shape that extends from the roof to the quarter panels, rear fenders, trunk, and tail.
-The quarter panels and fenders in particular are one continuous design, like a design from Pininfarina, and the metallic paint (currently only available in light green) makes them shine beautifully depending on the angle you look at them.
-Even from this angle, you can see the pointlessness of the wheel covers that protrude unnecessarily.
-Starting from the engine, the exhaust is divided into the first and fourth, and second and third cylinder outlets to avoid interference, then combine to a single pipe with only one muffler, and then diverge again into two tailpipes.
+The most beautiful part of the car is the shape of the roof where it extends to the quarter panels, rear fenders, trunk, and tail.
+The quarter panels and fenders in particular are one continuous design, like a design from Pininfarina, and the metallic paint (currently only available in light green) makes them shine beautifully depending on the angle they are viewed from.
+Even from the car’s best angle, you can see the pointlessness of the protruding wheel covers.
+Starting from the engine, the exhaust is divided into the four outlets that blend gradually into two to avoid interference, then combine to a single pipe with only one muffler, and then diverge again into two tailpipes.

 The cockpit is a stunning design that is not inferior to custom sports cars from Italy.
 The instruments, from left to right, are fuel, trip, speedometer (up to 180km/h) with odometer, tachometer (up to 7000rpm, with red zone over 6000rpm), and water temperature.
 The gauges themselves are the same as those on the Fairlady.
-However, the oil pressure and electrical current gauges from the Fairlady have somehow been replaced with warning lights.
+However, the oil pressure and electrical current gauges from the Fairlady have been replaced with warning lights for some reason.

 The R-type engine looks the same as the Fairlady’s G-type, but the bore and stroke have been altered to give a displacement of 1595cc, and the inlet manifold has been redesigned to reduce intake resistance, increasing output to 90ps/6000rpm.
 The carburetors are Hitachi SU-type, and the compression ratio remains the same at 9.0.
 The metal on the big end of the connecting rod has also been strengthened, making it possible to operate continuously even at higher speeds.

-With racing tires and the wheel covers removed, the Silvia hurtled down the straight sections, its body glittering in the light.
-At Yatabe, the car reached an average speed of 174km/h, but as it ran around the banked circuit, it appears that it momentarily reached 180km/h.
-The best 0-400m time was 16.9 seconds, one second better than the manufacturer’s published time of 17.9 seconds.
+With racing tires and the wheel covers removed, the Silvia’s body glittered in the light as it hurtled down the straight sections.
+At Yatabe, the car reached an average speed of 174km/h, but as it came down off the banking, it appeared to have momentarily reached 180km/h.
+The best recorded 0-400m time was 16.9 seconds, one second better than the manufacturer’s published time of 17.9 seconds.

 What is amazing about the Silvia is that it is more resistant to unpaved roads than the Fairlady.
-This is largely due to the relatively soft springs, but in any case, it can be said that this is one of the most resistant sports cars in the world to rough roads.
+This is largely due to the relatively soft springs, but in any case, it can be said that this car’s resistance to rough roads is among the best of any sports car in the world.